MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.5.0/install-azps-windows.md

 ---

-- Set the PowerShell script execution to remote signed or less restrictive
+- Set the PowerShell execution policy to remote signed or less restrictive

   - Check the PowerShell execution policy: